ragnor-rs/el-adapter/Readme.md

 Example
 -------

 ElAdapter is very easy to use, but you should use java 8 lambdas to write more consice code.
+You can't get even shorter:

 ```java
 ListItemAdapter listAdapter = new ListItemAdapter();